csfeeser/ansible_essentials/day2challenge2.md

 0. Run lab 23, learn how the `lineinfile` and `replace` modules work.

-0. Using what you learned in lab 23, replace the string 1PLACEHOLDER1 in the downloadme.txt file with your own name!
+0. Using what you learned in lab 23, replace the string `PLACEHOLDER` in the downloadme.txt file with your own name!